Johns Hopkins Blue Jays: Championships

 Johns Hopkins' latest team to encounter postseason success is the school's baseball team.
 Although Johns Hopkins baseball regularly wins the Centennial Conference regular season and tournament titles, 2008 was the first time since 1989 that the Blue Jays made it to the College World Series for Division III baseball, hosted in Appleton, Wisconsin.
 The Blue Jays finished runner-up to Trinity College, losing the championship game.
 In addition, Johns Hopkins Baseball made it to the D3 College World Series in 2010 (5th place finish) and 2019 (3rd place finish).

 The Blue Jays were the first regular U.S. baseball team to play in the Soviet Union.
 In June 1988, they played three games in Moscow.
 They were also the first team to play with a Soviet baseball team on the American soil, on October 13, 1988, in Baltimore, Maryland, against the Mendeleev Moscow Institute of Chemistry and Technology varsity team.

 The women's cross country team has experienced great success in recent years, finishing 7th at the NCAA championship in 2009 and 2010.
 The cross country and track & field teams have also had several All-American runners in the past few years.
 In 2012, the women's cross country team beat out top-ranked MIT to become the first women's program in Johns Hopkins history to win an NCAA championship.
 They also won the NCAA championship in 2013 and 2014, giving them 3 championships in just 8 appearances.

 The Johns Hopkins women's volleyball team won their 1st Centennial Conference Title in 2011.
 The volleyball team has 4 NCAA All-Americans.

 NCAA team championships

-Johns Hopkins has won 22 NCAA national championships:
+Johns Hopkins has won 22 NCAA national team championships: